-- To deactivate or rename the CC-SG units in the Neighborhood, or retrieve the latest data - 1.
-Choose Administration > Neighborhood. - Click the column header to sort the table by that attribute in ascending order.
-Click the header again to sort the table in descending order.
-Optional. - 3.
-Manage the members now. - To deactivate a CC-SG unit, deselect the Active checkbox next to the unit - To change a Secure Gateway Name, click the name, type a new one and press Enter.
-The name must be unique. - To retrieve all CC-SG units' latest data, click Refresh Member Data. - To always terminate users' existing connection sessions when they switch to another CC-SG unit, select the Disconnect Active Sessions when Switching Secure Gateways checkbox.
-Otherwise, deselect the checkbox. - To allow users accessing a neighborhood member to execute searches across all members of a neighborhood, and to launch target connections from the search results, select the Enable Extended Network Neighborhood Search checkbox.
+To deactivate or rename the CC-SG units in the Neighborhood, or retrieve the latest data

+- 1. Choose Administration > Neighborhood. - 2.
+Manage the members now. - To deactivate a CC-SG unit, deselect the Active checkbox next to the unit. - To change a Secure Gateway Name, click the name, type a new one and press Enter.
+The name must be unique. - To retrieve all CC-SG units' latest data, click Refresh Member Data. - To allow users accessing a neighborhood member to execute searches across all members of a neighborhood, and to launch target connections from the search results, select the Enable Extended Network Neighborhood Search checkbox.
 Deselect the checkbox to disable extended network neighborhood searches.
-See Extended Network Neighborhood Search. - 4.
+See Extended Network Neighborhood Search (on page 276). - 3.
 Click Send Update to save the changes and distribute the latest Neighborhood information to the other members.